 Mary Viola, PhD

-Prior to the Gordon Institute, Dr. Viola spent twenty years at Polaroid Corp.
-There, as Director of R&D, she was responsible for managing new technology platforms, requiring collaboration between technology and manufacturing firms in Asia and the U.S. Dr. Viola also served as plant manager for worldwide chemical operations and during that time led efforts across R&D and operations to reduce the cycle time of several of its business processes.
+Prior to the Gordon Institute, Mary spent twenty years at Polaroid Corp.
+There, as Director of R&D, she was responsible for managing new technology platforms, requiring collaboration between technology and manufacturing firms in Asia and the U.S. Mary also served as plant manager for worldwide chemical operations and during that time led efforts across R&D and operations to reduce the cycle time of several of its business processes.

 Mary studied chemical engineering and received her bachelor’s, master’s and Ph.D. from Tufts University.